lathitha-dev/lathitha-dev/README.md

-THE OF EVERYTHING (sample formula)
+THE THEORY OF EVERYTHING (sample formula)

                                                                }
                                                                  .addClassformula